mdkamran048/NIFTY50_Stock_Price_Prediction/README.md

 - The stock market is influenced by multifaceted factors, including geopolitical events, macroeconomic and microeconomic trends, which may not be accounted for in the model.

 ## Challenges
-- Integrating the machine learning model with Google Cloud and Google Sheets posed initial challenges.
+- Initial challenges were encountered in seamlessly integrating the machine learning model with Google Cloud and Google Sheets, necessitating thorough problem-solving to ensure a smooth connection.
-- Deploying the model on the web page required optimizing performance and ensuring functioning of the web page.
+- Deploying the model on the web page presented challenges in optimizing performance and ensuring the web page's functionality.
+Overcoming these hurdles was crucial for providing users with an efficient and responsive platform.
-- Coordinating frontend and backend development for seamless user experience was a complex task.
+- Coordinating the development of both frontend and backend components proved to be a complex task, requiring careful synchronization to achieve a seamless and user- friendly experience.
-- Overcoming hurdles in data handling and processing to deliver accurate predictions to users.
+- Overcoming challenges in data handling and processing was essential to deliver accurate predictions to users.
+Addressing these hurdles involved implementing robust solutions for efficient data management within the model.

 ## Learning
 **Web Scraping Mastery:**